Quakers in Europe: Croatia

 There were 50 Evangelical (Gurneyite) Friends in Croatia in 2017.

 Denmark

 In 2017, there were 30 Danish Friends in one Yearly Meeting.

 Finland

 In 2017, there were 30 Finnish Friends in one Yearly Meeting.

 France

 Well-known French Quakers include: Ferdinand Barlow, Stephen Grellet and Jeanne Henriette Louis.

 In 2017, there was one Yearly Meeting in France made up of 160 Friends.

+Georgia

+Friends House Georgia operates in Tblisi and has provided humanitarian assistance to refugees from the Russian invasion.

 Germany

 Well-known German Quakers include: Elisabeth Abegg, Annot, John William Gerard de Brahm, Hans Einstein, Carl Hermann, John Theodore Merz, Marcello Pirani, and Gerhart von Schulze-Gävernitz.

 The German Yearly Meeting is for both Germany and Austria.
 The meeting consisted of 453 Friends in 2017.

 Hungary

 As of 2017, there were 4,012 Hungarian Friends in two meetings, including one Evangelical (Gurneyite) meeting.

 Ireland

 There were 2,046 Friends in Ireland in 2017.
 In addition to the main Ireland Yearly Meeting, there is one Evangelical meeting.